-Since I was born in Columbus, Ohio, I consider myself a buckeye at heart and always feel like I have come home whenever I make it back there.
-However, I was raised in Tucson, Arizona.
-From the time I was three, I was absorbing the heat and the nature that Tucson has to offer, and I was lucky enough to be raised in a city that feels like a small town.
+Since I was born in Columbus, Ohio, I consider myself a Buckeye at heart and always feel like I have come home whenever I make it back there.
+However, I was raised in Tucson, Arizona and feel at home here, as well.
+From the time I was three, I have been absorbing the heat and the nature that Tucson has to offer; I was lucky enough to be raised in a city that feels like a small town.

 Even as a child, I loved the Arizona-Sonora Desert Museum!
 You can still find me there with my flashlight and blacklight on Summer Saturdays when they're open until 10PM.
 Scorpions and snakes and bats, oh my!

 This is my hubby, Scott, and me when we were first dating in 1992.
 I was a wee little freshman at the University of Arizona--GO CATS--and he was an old man of 21.

 Always an animal lover, I tend to be with a cat if I am sitting or lying down at home.

 This is Scott & me now (at a Daniel Tosh show in Vegas).
 Take a look at my hubby's hair change!
 Warning: I tend to call him Daddy, just like our kids do.
 Don't freak out. :)

 And these are our kids, Leandra and Austin!

 I have been teaching since 1998, and I work in finding voices.
 Palo Verde is my current home, and I enjoy teaching there.
 My students keep me young, and they teach me every day.